 Next, I’ll explore each muscle’s function.

-I’ll also analyse why each muscle is easy or hard to develop, and explain how to train them effectively.
+I’ll also analyze why each muscle is easy or hard to develop, and explain how to train them effectively.

 The 7 Easiest Muscles To Build.